tucher/JsonFusion/docs/ANNOTATIONS_REFERENCE.md

 not_json                     // Exclude field from JSON serialization/deserialization
-description<"text">          // Documentation metadata for schema generation skip_json<depth=64>          // Fast-skip this value without underlying JSON, with handling up to `depth` levels skip_materializing           // Where applicable, do as less C++-side work as possible.
-For doubles: skip string->float conversion.
-Does not affect JSON validness checking json_sink<depth=64, max_length=1<<16>          // Capture RAW JSON into underlying string-like object, with fixed maximum nesting level and limited length.
+description<"text">          // Documentation metadata for schema generation skip_json<depth=64>          // Fast-skip this value without underlying JSON, with handling up to `depth` levels json_sink<depth=64, max_length=1<<16>          // Capture RAW JSON into underlying string-like object, with fixed maximum nesting level and limited length.
 Whitespaces are removed.
 Validates json overall correctness, does not check anything else.
 ```